-Q: What is the effect of broker non-votes and abstentions?
+O: What is the effect of broker non-votes and abstentions?

 A: A "broker non-vote" occurs when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have or does not exercise discretionary voting power with respect to that item and has not received voting instructions from the beneficial owner.
 If a broker returns a "non-vote" proxy indicating a lack of authority to vote on a proposal, then the shares covered by such a "non-vote" proxy will be deemed present at the Annual Meeting for purposes of determining a quorum, but not present for purposes of calculating the vote with respect to any non-discretionary proposals.
 Nominees will not have discretionary voting power with respect to any matter to be voted upon at the Annual Meeting, other than the ratification of the selection of our independent registered public accounting firm.
-Broker non-votes will have no effect on the election of Class II directors, ratification of the independent registered public accounting firm, and any other item properly presented at the Annual Meeting.
+Broker non-votes will have the effect of a vote against Proposal 2 but will have no effect on the outcomes of Proposals 1, 3 and 4.

-A properly executed proxy marked "ABSTAIN" with respect to a proposal will be counted for purposes of determining whether there is a quorum and will be considered present in person or by proxy and entitled to vote, but will not be deemed to have been voted in favor of such proposal.
-Abstentions will have no effect on the voting for the election of directors or any of the proposals.
+A properly executed proxy marked "ABSTAIN" with respect to a proposal will be counted for purposes of determining whether there is a quorum and will be considered present in person or by proxy and entitled to vote but will not be deemed to have been voted in favor of such proposal.
+Abstentions will have the effect of a vote against Proposal 2 but will have no effect on the outcomes of Proposals 1, 3 and 4.